 MEC has an established relationship with Agricultural Utilization Research Institute (AURI) in Minnesota and works with a number of brewers, and smaller high quality food and beverage makers across the country.
-MEC is building new partnerships with national brands to supply elderberry ingredients that can provide flavor alternatives to popular consumer products.
+MEC hopes to build new partnerships with national brands to supply elderberry ingredients that can provide flavor alternatives to popular consumer products.